 How to avoid: Do your research on how fast or slow values of homes change in the area.
 There might be times when sales slow such as the end of summer or winter when fewer people are looking to purchase a house.

 A lack of recent sales of comparable properties in the area could dramatically affect the appraised value, Graham says.

 You might live in a neighborhood where homes are rarely sold or in a new part of town that is still being developed.
-If you live in a fairly new high rise and few condos have been sold to a second owner, that could impact an appraisal.
+If you live in a fairly new high rise and few condos have been sold to a second owner, that could impact your appraisal as well.

 Many times there are not enough closed sales in the area to choose from, Sklar says.

-“Banks typically only go back three months,” she says.
-“When homes sales slow down, good comps age very quickly, many times leaving no comparables to choose from and causing a low appraised value.”
+“Banks typically only go back three months,” Sklar says.
+“When home sales slow down, good comps age very quickly, many times leaving no comparables to choose from and causing a low appraised value.”

 How to avoid: Check out the number of home sales in your area and what time of year most of them occur.
 If you can wait, try selling your house during those periods of the year.

 Disconnect between the appraiser and the buyer

 A home may be worth that extra $5,000 because it’s in the buyer’s preferred school district or on the same street as a relative, but the appraiser does not take sentimental value into account, Graham says.